Akasho09/sem5/OOPS/EndSem/notes.md

 ## A pure virtual function
 is a function that is declared in the base class but has no implementation in the base class itself.
 Instead, it is meant to be overridden by derived classes.
 A class that contains at least one pure virtual function is called an abstract class, which cannot be instantiated.

+## Friend Function
+is a non-member function that has been granted access to the private and protected members of a class.
+This allows the function to directly access the class's internal data, even though it's not a part of the class itself.

+## Friend Class
+A friend class grants another class access to its private and protected members.
+This is useful when two classes are tightly related and need to share internal details.

+## static data member
+A static data member is shared across all instances of a class.
+It is not unique to each object.
+- Static members are allocated memory only once, at the class level, not at the object level.
+- int classname :: count = 0;

+## Static member function
+Access to Static Members Only:
+Static member functions can access only static data members or other static member functions.
+- They cannot access non-static members directly.
+-     static int getCircleCount() {
+        return count;
+    }

+## Dynamic Initialization Through Constructors